L-Colin/Linear-A-decipherment-programme/README.md

 ### LinAfontConv

 This function allows user to include Linear A fonts into their spreadsheet file.
 The Linear A fonts are from the "LinearADraft1.otf" file present in the directory.
+This Linear A font was a digital creation by a member in the NTU Singapore Linear A  Decipherment research team.

 #### Input file